 Use your Zoom lectures for Flipped classroom

 Record your Zoom lectures and re-use the videos for Flipped Classroom during the next course offering.
-Focus on capturing the presentation/board and your voice.
+Focus on capturing the presentation or the board and your voice.
 Avoid recording students so that you do not have to edit the video before using it.
-A video can often be used during a couple of years (if the content is general) and why not also share it with other courses and colleagues?
+More general videos can often be used even if the course is redesigned in the future or be shared with other courses and colleagues.

 Make your own podcast

 A podcast can be likened to a radio show where storytelling and audio are the focus.
 It can be used as a learning object and shared with students, for example in your course room on Canvas.
-An example of a podcast produced by media production is “Hello Future” , in which Lena Gumaelius, Associate professor at The Department of Learning in Engineering Sciences (KTH) talks about technology in the future (in Swedish only).
+An example of a podcast produced by media production is “Hello Future” .
+The podcast is about technology in the future (in Swedish only) and is held by Lena Gumaelius, Associate professor at The Department of Learning in Engineering Sciences (KTH).

-If you are interested in knowing more about the possibilities with Flipped classroom and want in-depth knowledge in optomising your use of the method, read more in the page Get started with Flipped Classroom.
+If you are interested in a more in-depth guide to getting started with Flipped Classroom, continue reading on the page Get started with Flipped Classroom.

 Tutoring in media design and course design

 You can get coaching in media design based on ideas and materials for your course.
-For example, we can give you support in which media concepts you can use in the course eg. Stop motion, draw and write on iPad, documentary film, reportage, 3D visualisation, etc. If you want help in the design of your course, you can get guidance from us at E-learning.
+For example, we can give you support in which media concepts you can use in the course (Stop motion, draw and write on iPad, documentary film, reportage, 3D visualisation, etc.).
+If you want help in the design of your course, you can get guidance from us at E-learning.
 Read more about how to contact us at the bottom of the page.